Tuesday, June 9, 2026

 One of my biggest reasons for designing the analog version of the game as a deckbuilder is that I dislike the way Armello’s beautiful cards are used in the video game.
 Some cards get played for their full effect, but a whole lot of cards in the video game are discarded to use the symbol that’s on the card in combat.
 In other words, you read the card, you decide it’s not something you need to play, and you discard it to get a hit or a shield or a save.
 When a game has beautiful and evocative cards, I like to try to make those cards matter.
 In this case, deckbuilding mechanics that bring cards through your hand multiple times did the trick, and opened a huge amount of design space.
 You’ll see my attitude towards cards that should matter surfacing again, below, in comments on Finspan.

 I’m answering rules questions on BoardgameGeek, helped by savvy players.
-I’m not sure when there will copies for sale on line or going through distribution.
+I’m not sure when there will copies going through distribution, but for now you can aquire the game by going through the Backerkit page as a 'pre-order.'

 My Desperadoes faced off against Chris Pramas’ Lawmen a few weeks ago.
 It was an appropriately desperate tie and a very fun skirmish miniatures game.
 I love minis games but neither paint minis nor invest in terrain, so it was good that Chris came prepared.
 We also used a couple buildings from a paper Belgian village that I used as terrain all through my childhood.
 Chris has now invested in a proper Dead Man’s Hand box, and we’ll definitely play again, probably with different factions.